-There is a secret world of living things in the backyard waiting to be discovered.
-It’s a step outside and finding an ant, bee or spider won’t take long.
+There is a secret world of living things in the backyard waiting to be discovered like the ant, bee, spider or bird.

 The places to look for tiny creatures are: